privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

  * The [`requestors`](#requestor-authentication) and [`static_sessions`](#static-irma-qrs) options are special: when passed as a flag or environmental variable, they must be passed as a JSON object (for example: `--requestors '{"myapp":{"auth_method":"token","key":"12345"}}'`).
  * When passing a boolean flag [use an `=`](https://golang.org/pkg/flag/#hdr-Command_line_flag_syntax), for example [`--no-auth=false`](#requestor-authentication).

 In order to see the configuration that the server uses after having gathered input from these sources, specify `-v` or `-vv` or use the `verbose` option.
-Use `irma server check -v` (with the same flags, env vars and config files as `irma server`) to check your configuration for correctness before running the server.
+Use `yivi irma server check -v` (with the same flags, env vars and config files as `yivi irma server`) to check your configuration for correctness before running the server.

 For a full configuation example, see [Getting started](getting-started.md#example-configuration-and-irma-session).

 In the remainder of this document, when referring to options we write them as configuration file entries, with underscores and without prefix.

 ### Default configuration
-In the default configuration (run `irma server check -v` to see it) the server is immediately usable.
+In the default configuration (run `yivi irma server check -v` to see it) the server is immediately usable.
 In particular, it
 * uses the [default IRMA schemes](schemes.md#default-schemes-pbdf-and-irma-demo) ([`pbdf`](https://github.com/credentials/pbdf-schememanager) and [`irma-demo`](https://github.com/credentials/irma-demo-schememanager)), downloading them if necessary
 * allows anyone to use the server [without authentication](#requestor-authentication) (the `no_auth` setting is `true`)
 * saves the session state in memory.